cbrauckmuller/helium/README.md

 ## SASS Variables

 There are three SASS variables that will determine the makeup of your grid.
+As with nearly every other variable in Helium, these are stored in `scss/config.scss`

 ### $page-width